-The original RGREF design was unsound for concurrency due to assumptions about multiple reads being atomic, but more importantly lacked a way to exploit dynamic observations of data structure properties in verifications: i.e., a way to reflect a dynamic check of a property into the type system to locally strengthen static knowledge of data structure invariants.
+The original RGREF design was unsound for concurrency due to assumptions about multiple reads being atomic but, more importantly, lacked a way to exploit dynamic observations of data structure properties in verifications: that is, a way to reflect a dynamic check of a property into the type system to locally strengthen static knowledge of data structure invariants.
 We fix the system for sound concurrent (and sequential) reasoning, extend its reasoning capabilities, and show via case studies that this is effective for specifying and verifying one- and two-state invariants of FCDs.